Jiimboeq2/VOV-Final-CastStacks/README.md

 For Temp Adorns, go to C:\Program Files (x86)\InnerSpace\Scripts\EQ2OgreCommon\OgreTempAdorns.

 For small things like pre-order buffs, please add them manually if they are not included in the package.

-For small things like pre-order buffs, please add them manually if they are not included in the package.